Top Related Projects

 The code snippets show different approaches to creating new conversations. chatbot-ui uses TypeScript and manages state with a dispatch function, while chat-ui uses Python and interacts directly with a database.

-- More user-friendly interface with a modern, sleek design
+- More modern UI with a sleek, minimalist design

 Code Comparison